etag/user_documentation/User_Guide_for_ETAG.md

 ## Upload files
 Three comma-separated text files (.csv) are required by ETAG for upload.
 ETAG understands (parses) data from certain fields to populate the database.

-- Tagged Data (formerly Animals)
+- Tagged Data
-- Reader Locations = Reader Data
+- Reader Data
 - RFID Reads